Training critical thinking skills is required for academic and clinical success

 Scores provide a baseline comparison when new curriculum is introduced.

 One claim is no longer in question: assuring and improving students’ critical thinking skills cannot be a matter of implicit expectation.

 This is the conclusion of Philip Abrami and colleagues who conducted a meta-study examining 117 published studies comprising 20,698 participants, documenting the importance of explicitly training critical thinking.
 The cases improved, while the controls either didn’t show improved skills or they improved less.
 Abrami advises that educators must make learning objectives clear to students.
 Pre-service and in-service training should also be provided pre-service and in-service training for educators to help them become increasingly effective as trainers of critical thinking.

 If you would like to read more about these studies, click on the links above, and also on this collection of study summaries on Learning Outcomes Assessment.

 Critical thinking as predictive indicator

 International collaborations to create valid and reliable language translations of Insight Assessment test instruments now support a global research effort.
-Peer-reviewed studies from Hong Kong, Australia, Peoples Republic of China, Ireland, Canada, UAE, Turkey, Australia, Saudi Arabia, United Kingdom, Japan, The Netherlands, Malaysia, USA and many other areas have demonstrated the predictive power of critical thinking skills scores as indicators of an accomplished health science student and practicing clinician.
+Peer-reviewed studies from from Australia, Canada, Hong Kong, Ireland, Japan, Malaysia, the Netherlands, People’s Republic of China, Saudi Arabia, Turkey, UAE, UK, and the US, among other countries, have demonstrated the predictive power of critical thinking skills scores (as indicators of an accomplished health science student and practicing clinician).

-Our thanks to all of you educators and scientists who are who are providing evidence of the improvement of health science education internationally through the use of our critical thinking assessments and training programs.
+Our thanks to all the educators and scientists who are providing evidence of the improvement of health science education, internationally, through the use of our critical thinking assessments and training programs.

-Contact us today to learn how health science programs are using Insight Assessment powerful, nationally benchmarked assessment tools as part of their undergraduate and graduate student admissions process.
+Contact us today or call us at 650-697-5628 to learn how researchers and health science programs are using Insight Assessment powerful, nationally benchmarked assessment tools to gather objective, validated data to inform their admissions, program evaluation and accreditation programs.